About We Heart Astoria

 About the Writers

 Meg – Active throughout the community, Meg is dedicated to improving the lives of regular Astorians.
-She helps to bring local, organic food to Astoria via the Hellgate CSA; founded the Queens Swap, a food swap based in Queens, and has most recently written a book called The Food Lovers’ Guide to Queens, paying homage to the rich food culture in Queens.
-As a classical musician, she is also in-tune with various arts and music organizations in town.
+She has helped to bring local, organic food to Astoria via the Hellgate CSA; founded the Queens Swap, a food swap based in Queens, and wrote a book called The Food Lovers’ Guide to Queens, paying homage to the rich food culture in Queens.
+Having spent many years as a classical musician, and as one who still cares deeply about the arts, she is also in-tune with various arts and music organizations in town.
 Meg will bring you news and views on her interests, which lie in sustainability, environmental issues, culture, recreation, and food.

 Mackenzi – Making her home, life and work in Astoria where she’s lived since 2003, Mackenzi is passionate about retail, community, and design.
 She is the owner of the lifestyle boutique Lockwood Shop, and an active member of Community Board 1.
 Mackenzi will shine a light on Astoria’s local business community, shopping news, and tasty vegetarian bites in the neighborhood.

 Judith – You might already know her as Fooditka, Judith’s passion lies in food and everything about it.
 Originally from the Eastern European country of Slovakia, Judith embraces the many delicious (and often ethnic) eats Astoria has to offer.
 She’ll bring you her take on new restaurants, interesting food that you’ve never tasted, chef insights and always her honest opinion.